tokio-rs/tokio/CONTRIBUTING.md

 ## Pull Requests

-TODO: Overview
+Pull Requests are the way concrete changes are made to the code, documentation, and dependencies in the Tokio repository.

+Even tiny pull requests (e.g., one character pull request fixing a typo in API documentation) are greatly appreciated.
 Before making a large change, it is usually a good idea to first open an issue describing the change to solicit feedback and guidance.
 This will increasethe likelihood of the PR getting merged.

 ### Commits